kiranshashiny/RPIDataGenerator/README.md

 This sample application demonstrates the Internet of Things Foundation service.
 The sample application connects IBM IoTF and sends event data.

-This sample is a great place to get started with the Internet of Things Foundation Service using Quickstart.
+This sample is a great place to get started with the Internet of Things Foundation Service by learning how to subscribe and publish events.

                 pi@raspberrypi $ sudo ./sensor
                  Calling connectiotf()